1234567891011121314151617181920212223gi/skibidi-ai/README.md

 ## 🤝 Contributing

-Contributions are welcome!
 See the **Disclaimer** for my Discord.
+I created this shit for fun so don't contribute it.

 ## 💀 *License*
 > I created this ~~mess~~ masterpiece solo.
-No license because we die like men.
+There are no fucking licenses.
 > You'll probably find the API keys anyway.
 Just don't be a jerk about it.
+(PLEASE)

 ## ⚠️ *Disclaimer*
 <div align="center">